pdavim/crypto-daily-discord-bot/README.md

 Key variables:

-- `MAX_CONCURRENCY` – optional limit for parallel analyses (defaults to the number of CPU cores).
+- `MAX_CONCURRENCY` – optional limit for parallel analyses.
+When omitted or invalid the bot automatically matches the number of available CPU cores; set to `1` to force sequential processing.
 - `BINANCE_CACHE_TTL_MINUTES` – cache duration for Binance price data in minutes (defaults to 10 minutes).

 ## Technical Articles